 If a severe error (@ 12.3) occurs, the sensor head is intentionally blocked.
 All communication via the interface is shut down.
-Such errors will be signalled by the LED ERR to the user via a sequence of 8 flashing impulses (short or long).
+Such errors will be signalled by the LED ERR (channel A) and LED TAPE (channel B) to the user via a sequence of 8 flashing impulses (short or long).
 A short flash impulse stands for a zero, a long flash impulse stands for a one.
 The first impulse corresponds to the MSB, the last impulse corresponds to the LSB.
 The sequence is repeated after a 4 second break.
-You can find an example of such a sequence in Fig. 15.
+You can find an example of such a sequence in Fig. 23.